Is My Landlord Responsible For Damage to My Property?

 • If the injury was foreseeable.
 For example, if a renter falls on the outside steps because the cement was half-cracked and the landlord failed to take reasonable steps to avert the accident.

-• If the landlord fails to correct problems in the building due to negligence and was the reason why a tenant got into an accident.
+• If the landlord fails to correct problems in the building due to negligence, it is why a tenant got into an accident.

 • A tenant sustains injuries that need urgent hospital care.
 For example, if the tenant falls and breaks his ankle due to walking up the stairwell steps to the tenant's building, there are foundation issues on the steps.

-• The landlord failed to take reasonable measures to maintain the steps, especially if the landlord did not respond in a timely manner.
+• The landlord failed to take reasonable measures to maintain the steps, especially if the landlord did not respond promptly.

 Key Takeaway

-• The landlord’s negligence is the reason why a person can have an injury.
+• The landlord's negligence is why a person can have an injury.

 • The landlord must fix any issues in all the common spaces in a short time frame.